smart-on-fhir/fhir-bulk-data-docs/authorization.md

 * check that this is not a `jti` value previously encountered for the given `sub` within the maximum allowed authentication JWT lifetime (5 minutes).
 This check prevents replay attacks.
 * ensure that the `client_id` provided is known and associated with the supplied `iss`

+If an error is encountered during the authorization process, servers SHALL respond with errors as defined by the [OAuth 2 specification](https://tools.ietf.org/html/rfc6749#section-5.2).
+Servers SHOULD also include an error_uri and error_description as defined by OAuth 2.

 ## Scopes

 As there is no user or launch context when performing backed services authorization,